 Because governing bodies do not regulate supplements, we seek out trusted brands or brands that have pursued third-party testing to ensure that their labels are accurate and reflect what’s in the bottle.
 Some third-party testing organizations include the United States Pharmacopeia, NSF International, and ConsumerLab.

 After critically assessing each supplement based on these factors, we assembled our list of the top keto supplements in 2022.

 There are several benefits associated with using keto supplements.
 Some of these include:

 1) Weight Loss

 One of the main reasons people start keto diets is that they want to shed some extra pounds.
 While losing weight isn’t always easy, keto supplements offer several ways to achieve this goal.
-For example, BHB salts, also known as MCT oil, helps burn more calories while fuel muscle growth.
+For example, BHB salts, also known as MCT oil, help burn more calories while fueling muscle growth.
 It has also shown positive results in reducing appetite and cravings.

 2) Brain Health & Mood Improvement

 Ketones play a role in maintaining healthy blood flow throughout the entire body.
 They also support the proper functioning of the nervous system, including memory retention and cognitive performance.
-Additionally, studies show that ketones may promote mood elevation and alleviate depression symptoms.
+Additionally, ketones may promote mood elevation and alleviate depression symptoms.

 3) Energy Boosting

 Many individuals who follow keto diets report feeling energized after starting the regimen.
 However, many others experience fatigue due to low glycogen stores.
 Supplementation with exogenous ketones provides additional energy without causing insulin spikes.